xz0127/tp/docs/DeveloperGuide.md

 1. User requests to list appointments
 2. Nuudle shows the list of appointments
-3. User requests to mark the certain appointment as done
+3. User requests to mark an appointment as done
 4. Nuudle marks the appointment as done

    Use case ends.